 Estimated Body Count: 146

-Rocking facial protection that would do Jacques Plante proud, Jason Voorhees terrorized Camp Crystal Lake with cold precision (an ability to cheat death that Rasputin would envy) in Friday the 13th.
+Rocking facial protection that would do Jacques Plante proud, Jason Voorhees terrorized Camp Crystal Lake with cold precision (and an ability to cheat death that Rasputin would envy) in Friday the 13th.
 Occasionally, he breaks out of the bucolic confines of the countryside to wreak havoc in the big city (Part VIII: Jason Takes Manhattan), Hades (Jason Goes to Hell: The Final Friday), and the future (Jason X).
 According to our research, Jason has put a whopping 146 unfortunate souls on ice.
 Pretty impressive for a cat who drowned in 1958.

 En español: Read this article in Spanish at Tomatazos.com.